gazpachoking/jsonref/docs/index.rst

 :func:`load` and :func:`loads` work just like their :mod:`json` counterparts, except for references will already be replaced in the return values.
-If you need to pass in custom parameters to :class:`JsonRef`, keyword arguments can be provided by the `ref_kwargs` argument.

 .. autofunction:: load

 .. autofunction:: loads

+There is also a convenience function provided to load and process references on a document at a given uri using the specified ``loader``

+.. autofunction:: load_uri

 dump
 ----